Birch Brook Press

 Maine woods..."--WOLF MOON JOURNAL.
 Delightful original art and map

-ISBN: 0-913559-90-3.
-(Note: This is BBP's best-selling fishing title, and
+been published, with a new preface.
+ISBN: 0-913559-90-3. $20.
+This is BBP's best-selling flyfishing title, and is now in its fourth printing.

-EDITORS IN THE STREAM, selected by Birch Brook Press.
-Essays by leading
+| EDITORS IN THE STREAM, selected by Birch Brook Press.
+Essays by leadingoutdoors editors from Audubon, Field & Stream, Outdoor Life, Sports Afield,

-Fly Rod & Reel, Gray's Sporting Journal, Fly Fishing Magazine
+Fly Rod & Reel, Gray's Sporting Journal, Fly Fishing Magazine and others on

 the purifying delights of flyfishing.
 Contributors are Nick Lyons, Jay Cassell,